 - Remove any shelves (discard the shelf clips) and/or loose items from the cases that may interfere with case joining.
 Keep all loose items as they will be used later in the installation process. - 2.
 Follow the single-case installation instructions for the first case, excluding #6, then position the next case in the line-up approximately 3' away. - 3.
-Apply the foam tape (supplied) to the end breakers of the first case.
-After this is set apply the sealant to the end of the case.
-From the opposite end, push the second case to a position that is approximately 6" from the first case, then position case on the shim packs. - Push the cases tightly together, then lightly bolt them together through the holes provided (Fig. 2).
+Move the second case to a position that is approximately 6" from the first case, then position case on the shim packs. - 4.
+Push the cases tightly together, then lightly bolt them together through the holes provided (Fig. 2).
 Tighten all the joining bolts until all margins are equal.
 Be careful not to over tighten.

-Fig. 2 Sealant and bolt locations
+Fig. 2 Bolt locations

 - 5. The stub-up location can be found under the tank on the customer left.
-See diagram on page 8 for access locations. - 6.
-Apply case-to-case watershed (supplied) over the end frame seam (Fig. 3).
+See diagram on page 14 for access locations. - Apply case-to-case watershed (supplied) over the end frame seam (Fig. 3).
 The watershed prevents water from settling in the case joint. - 7.
 Repeat steps 3-6 of this sequence for all remaining cases.
 Be certain to properly level all cases. - 8.
 Properly align the front panels as needed, then install, if applicable, front panel trim (supplied). - 9.
-Install the bumper into pre-attached bumper track and snap into place.
+Install the bumper into pre-attached bumper track and snap into place. - 10.
+After sufficient time has passed to allow for bumper shrinkage, cut away the excess bumper for final fit and finish.
+Be certain to use an appropriate cutting tool (tubing-